Achievable logoAchievable logo

 Irregular quadrilateral not circumscribed by a circle The figure directly above shows an irregular quadrilateral that is not circumscribed.

-Let’s see how these shapes might show up in an example question.
+Let’s see how regular polygons might appear in an example question.

 The triangle and quadrilateral shown below are regular polygons.
 The area of the quadrilateral is twice as large as the area of the triangle.